 - Labs, Midterms and Final Examinations

 FlexPace courses may offer reattempts on labs, midterms and final exams.
 If you achieve less than 80% on your first attempt, contact your instructor for guidance and further instructions.
 Final assessments must be proctored.
 Note that these policies vary in non-CIS FlexPace courses, so you should always refer to the re-take information in your syllabus.
-Most FlexPace courses required proctored testing.
+FlexPace courses may require proctored testing.